simonbesnard1/gedidb/doc/user/tutorials.rst

    :download:`Download GEDIProcessor Tutorial Notebook <../_static/notebooks/gedi_processor_tutorial.ipynb>`

-2. **Querying Data with `GEDIProvider`**
+2. **Querying data with `GEDIProvider`**

-   The second notebook focuses on the `GEDIProvider` class, which enables users to retrieve and analyze GEDI data stored in a PostgreSQL/PostGIS database.
+   The second notebook focuses on the :py:class:`gedidb.GEDIProvider` class, which enables users to retrieve and analyze GEDI data stored in a PostgreSQL/PostGIS database.
 Key objectives of this tutorial include:

    - Connecting to the database using `GEDIProvider` and defining key settings.
    - Querying data with spatial, temporal, and variable-specific filters.